downshift-js/downshift/README.md

 then expose many options to allow for extensibility causing an API that is less easy to use and less flexible as well as making the implementation more complicated and harder to contribute to.

+> NOTE: The original use case of this component is autocomplete, however the API
+> is powerful and flexible enough to build things like dropdowns as well.

 ## Installation